Your Fall Creativity Reset: 5 Rituals to Break the Rut

 • The first 5 will be easy.
 The next 15 might be a little harder to come by.
 No idea is too out there.
 You’re not judging—you're generating.

-Why it works: Your brain gets stronger the more you stretch it.
+Why it works: Your brain gets stronger and more inventive the more you stretch it.
 This exercise forces you to go past the obvious solutions and into your untapped brilliance to unlock new innovative ideas.

 4. Clear or Create